omkarcloud/botasaurus/README.md

 Botasaurus Starter Template comes with the necessary `.gitpod.yml` to easily run it in Gitpod, a browser-based development environment.
 Set it up in just 5 minutes by following these steps:

-1. Open Botasaurus Starter Template, by visiting [this link](https://gitpod.io/#https://github.com/omkarcloud/botasaurus-starter) and sign up using your GitHub account.
+1. Open Botasaurus Starter Template, by visiting [this link](https://gitpod.io/#https://github.com/omkarcloud/botasaurus-starter) and sign up on gitpod.

    ![Screenshot (148)](https://github.com/omkarcloud/google-maps-scraper/assets/53407137/f498dda8-5352-4f7a-9d70-c717859670d4.png)